venkatraj/htdp/notes.md

 `list` function consume arbitrary amount of parameters produces a list.

 ### Composing Functions
+**Rules for Functions**
+1. Design one function per task.
+Formulate auxiliary function definitions for every dependency between quantities in the problem.
+2. Design one template per data definition.
+Formulate auxiliary function definitions when one data definition points to a second data definition.

 ### Auxiliary Functions that Recur
 ### Auxiliary Functions that Generalize